Why we sometimes falsely think we hate ourselves.

 Want to hear people talk about their own mental wellness journey?
 Check out The Depression Files

-Even though science can clearly show that what I am going through is preception based on emotions and not necessarily that of reality; the neurological processes responsible, make this “I hate me” phenomenon look and feel real.
+Even though science can clearly show that what I am going through is preception based on emotions and not necessarily that of reality the neurological processes responsible for it make this “I hate me” phenomenon look and feel real.
 Thus, this “false reality” is in fact, at least in my mind’s eye, real.

 Despite what the science says, my own, real experience with self-loathing seems to be synonymous with low mood and a heavy sense of dread.

 Thankfully, I have come to understand the difference between what makes me, me – and what makes up the symptoms of my angst.
 In other words, I try not to let symptoms of a mental illness define who I am.

 Personally, I prefer to call myself a worst-case scenario thinker.

 Although I do have these feelings, I acknowledge them and try putting it in context.
 For example: is what I am feeling natural given the current circumstances? (heightened anxiety) Absolutely!
 Moreover, is it appropriate to hate me because of world events that are beyond my control?
 No, there is no logical connection between the two; therefore, it’s the anxiety hijack at work.
 I really can’t find any tangible evidence to say “Yes, I should hate myself.”
 Here’s why: